Atomenergoprom

 JSC Atomenergoprom, which is part of Rosatom, opened a credit line in the amount of more than 2.6 billion rubles at the Moscow Credit Bank (MKB) in December 2021.
 The company will spend the funds received on financing digital transformation projects under the Ministry of Digital Development of the Russian Federation subsidy program.

 The mechanism of state support is aimed at accelerating the processes of digital transformation of enterprises in various sectors of the economy, as well as at supporting domestic software developers.
-For the first time, ICD and JSC Atomenergoprom are cooperating within the framework of the subsidy program of the Ministry of Digital Development.
+For the first time, ICD and JSC Atomenergoprom are cooperating within the framework of the subsidy program of the Ministry of Ministry of Digital Development.

 Within the framework of this partnership, Atomenergoprom plans to implement technological projects to improve the safety of nuclear facilities and the efficiency of nuclear industry management.
 The company intends to actively introduce Russian IT solutions.